C21 (group)

-C21 are a Danish boy band in the early days they consisted of three key members: Søren Bregendal (vocals, lyricist, producer and keyboards), Esben Duus (vocals, lyricist and guitar), and David Pepke (vocals, lyricist and guitar).
+C21 are a Danish pop boy band.
+In the early days, they consisted of three key members: Søren Bregendal (vocals, lyricist, producer and keyboards), Esben Duus (vocals, lyricist and guitar), and David Pepke (vocals, lyricist and guitar).

 The band has sold more than 40,000 copies in their native country Denmark, and more than 250,000 copies in Asia.
 They had success in 14 countries in their peak time.

+Following the departure of Esben Duus and the band's disbandment in 2006, C21 reunited in 2023 as a duo consisting of Søren Bregendal and David Pepke.
+Since their reunion, the group has released the EPs "Stay Pop Pt.
+1" (2024), "Stay Pop Pt.
+2" (2025), and "Then.
+Now.
+Always."
+(2026).

+According to the band's official website, unofficial estimates place C21's sales in Southeast Asia at over 2.5 million copies.
+The website also states that the group developed a large fan base in Thailand, China, India, Malaysia and the Philippines and performed at MTV events in China and India, as well as at major concerts in Thailand.

+Career

+Formation and early success (1998–2004)

 The band was formed in 1998 when Danish music producer Lars Quang heard Søren Bregendal singing in the locker room after his son's football game.
-Quang invited Søren Brengedal to his studio to test his vocals.
+Quang invited Søren Bregendal to his studio to test his vocals.
 Søren brought his fellow school friend, Esben Duus to the studio.
 At a warm up gig at a birthday party, the two met fellow musician David Pepke and the trio was formed.
 C21 have only just begun profiling themselves on the music scene.
 Their self-titled debut album was released on 27 January 2003.

 Their 2003 debut album C21 was the most successful Danish boy band debut album in Denmark.
-The first single, "Stuck in My Heart", was released on 16 September 2002 as the breakthrough single for the group and became popular in Southeast Asia (namely Thailand).
-Further singles included "You Are the One" and "She Cries".
+The first single, "Stuck In My Heart", was released on 16 September 2002 as the breakthrough single for the group and became popular in Southeast Asia (namely Thailand).
+Further singles included "You Are The One" and "She Cries".
 The fourth single, "One Night in Bangkok", was released on 29 September 2003.
 The song was originally done by Murray Head in 1984.

+C21's second album, Listen, was released on 24 May 2004 and became the group's final studio album before their reunion in 2023.

-C21's second album Listen was also their last until their reunion in 2023.
-Released on 24 May 2004, two singles was released off the album, with "All That I Want" entering the Danish singles chart at #6 on 30 April 2004.
+The album spawned the singles "All That I Want" and "Tell Me Why It Ain't Easy", with "All That I Want" peaking at #6 on the Danish Singles Chart on 30 April 2004.

-In March 2005, Esben Duus left the group, and during the recording of the third album, the remaining members Bregendal and Pepke decided to split, with Søren Bregendal pursuing a solo music and acting career.
+The album Listen reached number 22 on the Danish Albums Chart.